rm-hull/programming-enchiladas/README.md

 * Documentation

 * Stop using local storage - using Heroku's ephemeral FS not so good for permanent storage (github, Amazon S3 instead?)

+* Sitemap based on mongo-db rather than Heroku's ephemeral FS.

 ## Contributing